sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 This request type is a search engine that will take you more directly to permission and roles that you may be looking to request.

-1. Issuing slack command will show you this popup:
+1. Issuing a Slack command will show you this popup:

 ![Search Dialog](../img/Entitle_search.png)